xfangfang/borealis/README.md

 #### My daily development experience on PSV

-1. Install [PrincessLog](https://github.com/isage/plog) to psv.(This can help display the log, see the README for more info)
+1. Install [PrincessLog](https://github.com/isage/plog) to psv.(This can help display the log, see their README for more info)
 2. Install [vitacompanion](https://github.com/devnoname120/vitacompanion) to psv.(Sending updated files to psv without fully installing a vpk)
 3. Install the `borealis_demo.vpk` we built before.
 4. Run `nc -kl -w 3 9999` in Your computer.
 (Working as a logging server)